 Where are Americans moving to?by Marcie Geffner

-But in fact, those nine states, plus the District of Columbia, were the top 10 U.S. destinations people moved to last year, according to an annual study recently released by United Van Lines, a moving van company headquartered in St. Louis.
+But in fact, those nine states, plus the District of Columbia, were the top 10 U.S. destinations people moved to last year, according to an annual study released by United Van Lines, a moving van company headquartered in St. Louis.

 The study tracks the states the company’s customers move to and from during the course of the year.
 The company has been tracking moves for almost 40 years, according to Carl Walter, vice president of United Van Lines.